clintcan/PHPWeave/README.md

 PHPWeave maintains backward compatibility with its original CodeIgniter-inspired automatic routing.
 The old pattern `/{controller}/{action}/{params}` still works if you enable it.

-To enable legacy routing, add these catch-all routes at the end of `routes.php`:
+To enable legacy routing, add these catch-all routes at the end of `routes/routes.php`:

 ```php
 Route::any('/:controller:', 'LegacyRouter@dispatch');